 Current Events

-The One Charlotte, One Water draft process is nearly complete!
-Since 2023, the Plan has been a BOLD GOAL of the County Commission that will align water quality improvement efforts throughout the County's departments.
-The Plan will be the guiding document for future strategies to manage water resources for the built and natural environment.
+The One Charlotte, One Water Plan has been adopted by the Board of County Commissioners as the primary document that aligns water quality improvement efforts throughout the County's departments, and defines future strategies to manage water resources for the built and natural environment.

-The Plan has seven parts: the Summary, Section 1 and Secton 2 set the stage for the need and purpose of the One Charlotte, One Water Plan.
+The Plan has seven parts: the Summary, Section 1 and Section 2 set the stage for the need and purpose of the One Charlotte, One Water Plan.
 Sections 3A-3D detail the four focus areas and present the Visions, Pathways and the Tasks to achieve the Visions.
-The Appendices are the supporting ducuments for the plan.
+The Appendices are the supporting documents for the plan.

 One Charlotte, One Water Task Summary